rishiupath/rishiupath.github.io/_projects/Power-Filter/index.md

 {% include image-gallery.html images="Schemfilter.png, Layoutfilter.png" height="400" %}

-Component Selection: high power capabilities needed, componenets needed to handle 12-24V and 1-2A -Designed passive RLC low-pass filter to suppress high-frequency noise from motors and switching regulators -Selected components rated for 12–24 V and 1–2 A operation -Opted for a simple passive design with no active power required.
+- Designed passive RLC low-pass filter to suppress high-frequency noise from motors and switching regulators
+- Selected components rated for 12–24 V and 1–2 A operation
+- Opted for a simple passive design with no active power required.
--Used thick copper traces and mechanical mounting holes for stability when mounted on rover
+- Used thick copper traces and mechanical mounting holes for stability when mounted on rover

 ## Verification

-{% include image-gallery.html images="Spicefilter.png, Layoutfilter.png" height="400" %}
+{% include image-gallery.html images="Spicefilter.png" height="400" %}

 -Performed AC small-signal analysis in LTspice to verify the filter cutoff frequency (~10 kHz) and adjust component values for optimal attenuation
 -Ensured the filter attenuates high-frequency noise while maintaining stable DC voltage for downstream electronics